For any teacher, ESL lesson planning can be time-consuming, and sometimes, tricky.

 Its uniqueness lies in the fact that the website itself has a wealth of knowledge for newly-qualified ESL teachers, such as ready-made lessons and grammar help.

 Nowadays, it is hard to ignore the fact that technology is becoming an almost essential tool in our classrooms.

 Students mostly enjoy that fact, and there are many websites dedicated to interactive, online activities.
 These technologies are useful for both self-study and in lessons that teachers can use to their advantage.

 Kahoot is one of the best tech-apps available for both teachers and students.

 Students can create interactive quizzes to share with each other, and teachers can create questions to test student’s knowledge of a topic.

-A projected screen is a must for this app.
+A projection screen is a must for this app.

-Another similar option is Socrative, where you can assess students and privately receive the results; helping in planning upcoming lessons by focusing on problem areas.
+Another similar option is Socrative, where you can assess students and privately receive the results.
+It can be very helpful in planning upcoming lessons by focusing on problem areas.